 The Essential Power of Being Aware: Talking with Dr. Dan Siegel

-Dan Siegel, MD, received his medical degree from Harvard University and is an internationally acclaimed author, educator, and child psychiatrist.
-The executive director of Mindsight Institute, known for his unique ability to make complicated scientific concepts accessible, Dr. Siegel has addressed diverse audiences, including Google University and the Dalai Lama.
+Daniel Siegel, MD, is an internationally acclaimed author, educator, and child psychiatrist who has published extensively for both professional and lay audiences.
+The executive director of Mindsight Institute, Dr. Siegel is known for his unique ability to make complicated scientific concepts accessible.
+His latest New York Times best seller is Aware: The Science and Practice of Presence.

 1440: Talk to us about the connection of mind, body, and emotions as it relates to learning.
 What do educators need to know in this area?